tedyoung/mycmt1-blackjack-baseline/README.md

 Each round proceeds as follows:

-* The dealer shuffles the deck and deals two cards "face up" (with the Rank of the card showing) to each player.
-The dealer deals their cards with one card "face down" (with only the back showing) and one card "face up".
+* The dealer shuffles the deck and deals one card "face up" (with the Rank and Suit of the card showing) to each player (clockwise if there's more than one).
+Then the dealer deals a card to itself.
+* The dealer deals another card to the player, and then a card to itself.
+This second card to the dealer is not shown, i.e., it is "face down" (with only the back showing) and is sometimes called the "hole card".
 * The dealer asks the first player whether they want to "hit" (get another card from the deck) or "stand" (not get any more cards).
 * If they choose to stand, their turn is over and the game moves on to the next player, if any.
 * If the player hits, the dealer deals them a card from the deck, face up, and their hand score changes based on the additional card.